whitepony97/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

-&emsp;I am studying in the school of optics and electronic information (OEI) of huazhong university of science and technology (HUST).
-I am a senior undergraduate majoring in integrated circuit design and integrated system.The core courses of study are as follows:
+&emsp;I am studying in the School of Optics and Electronic Information (OEI) of Huazhong University of Science and Technology (HUST).
+I am a senior undergraduate majoring in Integrated Circuit Design and Integrated System.The core courses of study are as follows:

 - CMOS Analog Integrated Circuit
 - Fundamentals of Digital Integrated Circuit